zuplo/docs/docs/articles/bonus-dynamic-rate-limiting.md

 ![Customer Metadata](/media/step-3-add-rate-limiting/image-2.png)

-Now that we have users with different `customerType`, we can utilize this information to rate limit them differently.
+Now that we've users with different `customerType`, we can utilize this information to rate limit them differently.

 ## 2/ Add a Custom Code Module